 Cross-listed Course(s):

 Courses are frequently cross-listed among academic units.
 The procedures portion describes additional requirements to create, change or drop cross-listed courses.
-Cross-listed courses can never follow an expedited process even if the cross-listing occurs in the same college.
+Cross-listed courses can never follow an expedited process, even if the cross-listing occurs in the same college.

 Cross-listing is an administrative way for two or more academic units to share responsibility for a single course.
-The same course is offered collaboratively by two or more academic units and identified by the same course hundred level (i.e. both 2xx, 3xx, etc.), course name, course description, K-State 8 tags, and learning objectives.
-Cross-listed courses are combined in the course catalog and when scheduling in KSIS and are subject to the retake policy as repeated courses.
+The same course is offered collaboratively by two or more academic units and identified by the same course hundred level (i.e., both 2xx, 3xx, etc.), course name, course description, K-State Core tags, and learning objectives.
+Cross-listed courses are combined in the course catalog and when scheduling ,and are subject to the retake policy as repeated courses.

-Cross-listed courses must be identical in every way, apart from the subject code (prefix) and course number and should only be created as a benefit to students.
-If a course is important to students in another program, that alone is not a valid reason for cross-listing as this can be handled in other ways within the curriculum.
+Cross-listed courses must be identical in every way, apart from the subject code (prefix) and course number, and should only be created as a benefit to students.
+If a course is important to students in another program, that alone is not a valid reason for cross-listing, as this can be handled in other ways within the curriculum.
 Cross-listing is not meant to be used for combining or merging (for purposes of getting one section in CANVAS) the same course taught by the same faculty member into one section (i.e., four sections of ENGL *101 being rolled into one CANVAS section).
 Trying to do this presents problems with faculty load, enrollment numbers, and reporting.

 Example: